'Harry Potter' will soon add 4 new e-books to the wizarding world

 Pottermore Publishing plans to release a series of short, non-fiction e-books exploring the "traditional folklore and magic at the heart of the Harry Potter series."

 The collection is framed around various Hogwarts lessons.
 Where did the idea for the individualized guardians of the Patronus charm come from?
-Perhaps a book on charms and defense against the dark will have the answers, according to a report on CNN.
+Perhaps a book on charms and defense against the dark will have the answers.

 The series will also feature line drawings from artist Rohan Daniel Eason.